Our Privacy Commitment

 The Privacy Act places restrictions on collecting sensitive personal information about you (this includes information about your religious views, ethnicity, political opinions, criminal records, personal health information or sexual preferences).
-Generally, we won’t collect this sort of information unless it is specifically relevant and necessary for the purpose of AUSvance’s business functions and operations and your consent is first obtained.
+Generally, we won’t collect this sort of information unless it is specifically relevant and necessary for the purpose of Capify’s business functions and operations and your consent is first obtained.

 We may at our sole discretion utilise one or more validation based services to undertake identity checks/validation on any of the information or documentation provided to us.
 Such checks may use official identifies to identity individuals.
 We undertake such checks to combat identity fraud and financial crime.

 The purpose of collecting personal information?